zhaoziheng/SAT/README.md

 ## Inference Guidance:
 - S1.
 Build the environment following the requirements.
 - S2.
 Download checkpoint of SAT and Text Encodewr from [baiduyun](https://pan.baidu.com/s/1zvR3icGTfThT_sWS6iwykA?pwd=jgwh) or [google drive](https://drive.google.com/drive/folders/1VJFXGf-bdYuDwKI5xDKtlEi-uQT3GTO3?usp=share_link).
 - S3.
 Prepare the data to inference in a jsonl file.
 A demo can be found in `data/inference_demo/demo.jsonl`.
 Make sure the image path, label name and modality are correctly filled in.
+For the label name and modality, please refer to Table 8 of the [paper](https://arxiv.org/abs/2312.17183) for reference.
 Download links of the dataset involved in training SAT-Nano can be found in the supplementary of the paper.
 - S4.
 Start the inference with the following command:
     ```
     torchrun \